 His fujoshi creation is based on what he remembers of “Her”.
 There must be pieces missing.
 Will he find a new role model to fill in the blanks?
 Ogiue might provide a better example of balance, as long as she can hold her life together.

 Then there is the problem of trust (with its obverse, the goggles busily looking for “holes”/ “openings” “survival instincts”) Ogiue and the rest of the fujoshi tribe do not fully trust him – they still consider him a guy, and as a guy with psychological quirks and a keen command of judo tricks, do not want him to be alone with anyone.
 And Hato always casts himself as the seme within his fantasies.
 This is also part of their fujoshi distrust of 3D males in general, which mirrors Mada’s discomfort with women, but there is much more to it than that.
-As I mentioned earlier, solid-world “lore”/prejudice is full of admonitions warning both straight and gay folks that transsexuals have inherent and pathological problems with truth-telling.
+As I mentioned earlier, solid-world “lore”/prejudice used to be full of admonitions warning both straight and gay folks that transsexuals have inherent and pathological problems with truth-telling.
 And the fujoshi girls “know” that all male desire is violent.

 Hato’s interactions with the tribe are simple on the surface: become the perfect fujoshi and do fujoshi things with fujoshis.
 He will not be developing any crushes.
 He desires nothing more than fitting in, enjoying his hobby, talking about the genre and perhaps expanding his ability to draw beyond yaoi-clench mise-en-scenes.
 He is as “harmless” as the fearsome gangster in Daespo Naughty Girls.

 If any of the fujoshi girls ever would want a date with him, they would first have to ask Hato-chan if they could talk to Hato-kun after she leaves the clubroom and changes.
 I bet he would be a good conflicted character and freak out at such a request.
 Oh Doom and ruination of the charmed circle!